 Highrock began in 1999 around a dinner table.
 A small group of believers shared a dream for a church where people of all backgrounds, ages, and ethnicities could encounter Jesus.
 In time, this small group became a congregation, outgrowing several spaces in Cambridge and Somerville.
 In the Spring of 2006, Highrock set down roots in Arlington.
-Today Highrock is a dynamic and diverse spiritual community with congregations worshiping and serving in Arlington, Brookline, Quincy, Salem, Acton, and Cambridge.
+Today Highrock is a dynamic and diverse spiritual community with congregations worshiping and serving in ten locations across Greater Boston and eastern Massachusetts.
 We're excited about Jesus and what He can do through the lives of ordinary people.
 We hope you’ll take the time to get to know us and join in what God is doing at Highrock!

 The original vision of the church has remained strong over the years and is encapsulated in a single simple statement:

 “Transformation through Connecting with God Personally, God's People, and God's Purposes.”